Newsom proposes conservatories for people with mental illness in the homeless plan of the "State of the State,quot; – Up News Info Los Angeles

 After issuing an executive order last month that deployed emergency housing trailers to Los Angeles and Oakland County, Newsom announced that more trailers are heading to Riverside and several other counties across the state.

-The proposal of homelessness comes hours after a visit by President Donald Trump to southern California in which he said residents are fed up with homelessness and that his administration would be "doing something,quot; about it.
+The proposal on homelessness came a few hours after a visit by President Donald Trump to southern California in which he said residents are fed up with homelessness and that his administration would "do something,quot; about it.

 (© Copyright 2020 Up News Info Broadcasting Inc. All rights reserved.
 Associated Press contributed to this report).